EI-CoreBioinformatics/CoassemblyPipeline/README.md

 Example config file: `config.yaml`

 ```
-# File listing input reads, better setting this at command line with "--config input=XXX.csv"
+# File listing input reads, better to set this at command line with "--config input=XXX.csv"
 # Should use absolute paths
 input:

+# Mode to run SPAdes in - "sc" for single-cell or "meta" for metagenome
+assembly_type: [sc / meta]

 # Optional tools to run
 run_checkm: true